Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 9.1.2 Drugs used in megaloblastic anaemias

-Megaloblastic anaemia is usually due to vitamin B12 or folate deficiency; the specific deficiency and underlying cause must be identified.
+Megaloblastic anaemia is usually due to Vitamin B12 or folate deficiency; the specific deficiency and underlying cause must be identified.
 Treatment is usually only started once a firm diagnosis is made.
 Where there is neurological involvement, seek urgent specialist advice from a haematologist.
-In emergencies, where delayed treatment may be dangerous, both folate and vitamin B12 may be required initially, until assay results are known.
+In emergencies, where delayed treatment may be dangerous, both folate and Vitamin B12 may be required initially, until assay results are known.
 Folate must not be used alone in undiagnosed megaloblastic anaemia due to the risk of B12 deficiency leading to peripheral neuropathy.

 For further information refer to NICE CKS Anaemia – B12 and folate deficiency